 Welcome to Cython!

-Cython is a Python compiler that makes writing C extensions for Python as easy as Python itself.
-Cython is based on Pyrex, but supports more cutting edge functionality and optimizations.
+Cython is an optimising Python compiler that makes writing C extensions for Python as easy as Python itself.

 Cython translates Python code to C/C++ code, but additionally supports calling C functions and declaring C types on variables and class attributes.
-This allows the compiler to generate very efficient C code from Cython code.
+This allows broad to fine-grained manual tuning that lets the compiler generate very efficient C code from Cython code.

 This makes Cython the ideal language for wrapping external C libraries, and for fast C modules that speed up the execution of Python code.

-Cython has about 30 million downloads per month on PyPI.
+Cython has more than 70 million downloads per month on PyPI.
 You can support the Cython project via Github Sponsors or Tidelift.

 Installation: